alejoalvarez/oop/README.md

 OOP was developed to increase the reusability and maintainability of source code.
 Transparent representation of the control flow had no priority and was meant to be handled by a compiler.
 With the increasing relevance of parallel hardware and multithreaded coding, developing transparent control flow becomes more important, something hard to achieve with OOP

 ## Principles of OOP
-Object-oriented programming is based on the following principles:
+Object Oriented Programming is based on the following principles:

 - **Encapsulation**
 The implementation and state of each object are privately held inside a defined boundary, or class.
 Other objects do not have access to this class or the authority to make changes but are only able to call a list of public functions, or methods.
 This characteristic of data hiding provides greater program security and avoids unintended data corruption.